At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific governance frameworks mentioned in the job description, like BCBS239.
-Understanding these frameworks will not only help you during interviews but also demonstrate your commitment to compliance and best practices.
+Understanding these regulations will not only help you in interviews but also demonstrate your commitment to compliance and best practices.

 ✨Tip Number 2

 Network with professionals in the financial services sector who have experience in data governance.
-Engaging with them can provide insights into the role and may even lead to referrals, increasing your chances of landing the job.
+Engaging with industry peers can provide insights into the role and may even lead to referrals, increasing your chances of landing the job.

 ✨Tip Number 3

-Prepare to discuss your experience with data cataloguing tools like Collibra.
-Being able to articulate how you've used such tools in previous roles will showcase your technical skills and relevance to the position.
+Prepare to discuss your experience with data cataloguing tools like Collibra during interviews.
+Being able to articulate how you've used such tools in past roles will showcase your technical skills and relevance to the position.

 ✨Tip Number 4